idleberg/vite-plugin-valibot-env/README.md

 Type: `string`
 Default: `undefined`

-> [!WARNING]
+> [!CAUTION]
-> This option exists for testing purposes and is not recommended to be used.
+> This option exists for testing purposes and is not recommended for use.

 Throws an error rather than exiting gracefully when issues have been found in the schema.